vimalkhanna93/MeetupVisualization/README.md

 -----------------------------
 Steps to run the application:
 -----------------------------
-1. Go to the github link https://github.com/vimalkhanna93/MeetupdataVisualization
-2. Clone or download the application
+1. Clone or download the application
-3. Run the index.html file in any of the browser.
+2. Run the index.html file in any of the browser.
 (I have entered my publish key and subscribekey in the html page)

 Note: